-Today, healthcare providers have found a more secure alternative: Outsourcing data storage to HIPAA-compliant cloud services.
-These services provide data storage of patient EHRs that comply with legally-mandated requirements for data security and privacy.
+Today, healthcare providers have found a more secure alternative: Outsourcing data storage to HIPAA-compliant cloud managed services.
+These services provide data storage of patient EHRs that comply with legally-mandated requirements for data security and compliance.
 This laser-focus on compliance ensures healthcare providers can access a cloud solution that properly protects sensitive information.

 3. Decreased Data Storage and Management Costs

 A hospital can significantly reduce the overhead costs associated with hardware and IT staff by moving to the cloud.
 For starters, healthcare organizations subscribing to the cloud don’t need to implement on-premises software solutions since it is centrally hosted on the servers of the service providers.
 This eliminates the costly need for a massive, in-house computer network.
 You might have freed up your in-house IT staff to work on more strategic business projects and get them out of the day to day troubleshooting and fire fighting.
-If a program needs implementing or updating, for example, service technicians from a remote location will handle the work for you.
+If a program needs implementing or updating, for example, cloud services providers from a remote location will handle the work for you.

 4. Improved Backup Capabilities and Protection from Data Loss